When it comes down to it, MSPs have one goal when writing a proposal: to win business.

 1. Follow Your Clients’ Rules

-Nothing prevents you from being creative, but you must follow basic rules.
-If the request has a list of requirements, your proposal should meet those stated requirements.
-Stay within page limits and adhere to formatting guidelines.
+Be creative, but you must adhere to basic rules.
+If the request has a list of requirements, your proposal has to meet them.
+Stay within page limits and formatting guidelines.
 Something as simple as going over a word count could get your proposal thrown out prematurely.

 Leia Shilobod